Fender DG-14SCE Natural

 My general personal preference for guitars that are played regularly, are the light gauge D'Addario EJ41 Phosphor Bronze series strings.
 Nice and bright but can also deliver a rich tone.
-They do oxidize fairly quickly, but I'm prepared to put up that to get the sound that I want.
+They do oxidize fairly quickly, but I'm prepared to put up with that to get the sound that I want.
 For the Fender DG-14SCE guitar, depth of tone becomes more of an issue for string choice.
 So the D'Addarios are a good fit.

 Value for Money (8/10)